 You will come here to walk on earth.
 On well-tended-to trails through 120 acres of hemlock, maple, and pine, down to a pasture with five ancient magnificent maples lining its upper stone wall.
 You will come to sit on the star-gazing chair at midnight to remember what's up there.
 You will come for the silence here, and the silence of your soul.
 A wood thrush sings in the afternoon not far from the Lean-To.
 Deer. wild turkey, an occasional fox.
 You may be looking out the window and glimpse a change in direction for your story, poem, color, or shape.
 It is a place where the nuances of life are enlivened.
 Your work will show it.

 Welcome Hill Studios was incorporated under the name of ARS, Inc. in 1980, and has not-for profit status.
 ARS, Inc. is now being operated as Welcome Hill Studios.

 Elissa Pine, Executive Director

 Elissa recently landed on the hill after living in nearby Brattleboro, VT for over twenty five years.
 She imported jewelry, textiles and handicrafts from India and ran a shop downtown since 1995.
 She is enjoying the beauty of the hill and deep rejuvenation from walking the trails.
-She has two daughters who are in college and she herself is pursuing a Masters in Management at Marlboro College.
+She is pursuing a Masters in Management at Marlboro College.
 She also serves on the board of GunSenseVT.

 BOARD OF DIRECTORS:

 Rebecca Davison, President

-Rebecca Davison is a principal and co-founder of RavenMark, a graphic design and communications firm in Montpelier, Vermont.
+Rebecca is a principal and co-founder of RavenMark, a graphic design and communications firm in Montpelier, Vermont.
 She writes, edits, designs websites and social media for nonprofit organizations, mostly in the environmental field.
 She graduated from the State University of California at Sonoma in American Studies and the University of Maryland with a degree in Education.
 Some years ago, with Ann Stokes' help, she began to write the history of National Organization for Women.
 She is still working on it and hopes to finish the book in the next few years.

 Debra Dill, Treasurer